ssciwr/QuantumGrav/README.md

 ## Notes and troubleshooting

 - PyTorch and PyTorch-Geometric installation is platform and CUDA-version specific; consult the official installation docs if you encounter wheel or binary compatibility errors.
+- If you get errors from Julia about 'cannot merge projects' or other things related to packaging, try to delete the Manifest.toml in your project.
+This will force a rebuilding of the dependency tree and versioning thereof and in the process usually resolve inconsistencies arising from package updates or addition of new packages.

 ### Contribution guide